List of websites blocked in Russia

-ISP block page translates to "Access to the resource is limited on the basis of the Federal Law of July 27, 2006 No. 149-FZ on Information, Information Technologies and Information Protection.
-Find out why."

-This is a list of notable websites that have been blocked or censored by Russian Federation, including current and past blocks.
+This is a list of notable websites that have been blocked or censored by the Russian Federation, including current and past blocks.
 The Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) has maintained an official mandatory list since 2012.
 Websites can be blocked for obtaining child pornography, materials advocating drug abuse and drug production, items on the Federal List of Extremist Materials, violations of data retention and about information related to Russo-Ukrainian War.

 A number of websites that maintain lists of banned websites are currently blocked in Russia, based on different sources of information.